 To ensure the employee is up to standard and as effective as intended, he must consider using useful and considerable tips.

-- Try a verbal warning before issuing a written warning: It is advised that written warning notices be issued after intervention through a verbal warning fails, and the employee’s performance or misconduct persists.
+• Try a verbal warning before issuing a written warning: It is advised that written warning notices be issued after intervention through a verbal warning fails, and his performance or misconduct persists.
 The warning should be through a personal (one-on-one) meeting.
-The employee should be allowed to communicate the cause of the issue before the employer can recommend corrective actions.
+He should be allowed to communicate the cause of the issue before the employer can recommend corrective actions.

 Frequently Asked Questions